AdamSobieski/Narratology/Content/Knowledge.md

 ## Knowledgebase API

 Here is an initial knowledgebase interface.
-Note that `ParameterExpression` instances could be used as variables with some methods.
+Note that `ParameterExpression` instances could be used as variables with some methods, e.g., `Search`.

 ```cs
 public interface IKnowledge